 6. Transaction in PostgreSQL defines as the propagation of one or more changes which was we have performed on the database.

-7. PostgreSQL database transaction is also defined as insert record on table, delete rows from a table or update the rows on the table.
+7. PostgreSQL database transaction is also defined as insert record on table, delete rows from a table, or updating the rows.

-8. A transaction is can be single updation, insertion, or deletion or it can be multiple updation, deletion or insertion statements.
+8. A transaction can be single updation, insertion, or deletion, or it can be multiple updation, deletion or insertion statements.

-9. While we have to perform the transaction on the database, it is very important to control the transactions to ensure that transaction is successfully completed or not.
-Also, we need to handle the error of the database which was occurred at the time of transaction running.
+9. While we have to perform the transaction on the database, it is essential to control the transactions to ensure that transaction is successfully completed or not.
+Also, we need to handle the database’s error, which was occurred at the time of the transaction running.

-10. We can club the number of queries in a single set and after creating set we can execute it one by one in single transactions.
+10. We can club the number of queries in a single set, and after creating a set, we can execute it one by one in single transactions.

-11. The transaction is very important and useful in every database, it is also the fundamental concept of the PostgreSQL database.
+11. The transaction is very important and useful in every database; it is also the PostgreSQL database’s fundamental concept.

-12. Begin, commit, rollback, and savepoint is the transaction control commands which was we have used in PostgreSQL.
+12. Begin, commit, rollback, and savepoint are the transaction control commands we have used in PostgreSQL.

 13. Begin command in PostgreSQL is defined as the start of the transaction.
 We can start the transaction using begin keyword in PostgreSQL.
 We can also start the transaction using the begin transaction statements.

-14. Commit command is used to save the transaction which was we have executed on the database.
-We have to use commit keyword to save the transaction in PostgreSQL.
+14. Commit command is used to save the transaction, which was we have executed on the database.
+We have to use the commit keyword to save the transaction in PostgreSQL.

 15. We can also use the end transaction to commit the transaction which was executed on the database server.

 16. Rollback command is used to roll back the transaction to a specific point.
-Rollback is a very important and useful command of transaction control in PostgreSQL.
+Rollback is an essential and useful command of transaction control in PostgreSQL.

-17. Save point is defined as the partial rollback of transaction which was we have performed on the database.
+17. Save point is defined as the partial rollback of a transaction, which was we have performed on the database.

 18. Transaction control statement in PostgreSQL will be used with only DML (Data manipulation language) commands.
-DML commands is insert, update, and delete.
-Transaction control command is not used with the creating and dropping the database or tables.
+DML commands are inserted, update, and delete.
+A transaction control command is not used with creating and dropping the database or tables.

-19. Creating and dropping operations was automatically committed on database, so there is no need to commit the transaction every time.
+19. Creating and dropping operations was automatically committed to the database, so there is no need to commit the transaction every time.

-21. In the PostgreSQL default setting of autocommit command is ON.
-The below example shows that the default setting of autocommit command are as follows.
+21. In PostgreSQL default setting of the autocommit command is ON.
+The below example shows that the default setting of the autocommit command is as follows.

 PostgreSQL Transaction Statements